ARMmbed/mbed-webapp-example/README.md

 Pre-subscription
 ==============================

+The mbed Device Server (mbed DS) eventing model consists of observable resources, which enables endpoints to deliver updated resource content, periodically or with a more sophisticated solution dependent logic.
+Applications can subscribe to every individual resource or can set a pre-subscription data to receive a notification update.

-Pre-subscription is a set of rules and patterns put by the application.
+Pre-subscription is an advanced feature supported by mbed Device Server (mbed DS) along with the basic subscription feature.
+Pre-subscription allows an application to define a set of rules and patterns put by the application.
 When an endpoint registers and its name, type and/or registered resources match the pre-subscription data, mbed DS sends subscription requests to the device automatically.
+The pre-subscription concerns all the endpoints that are already registered and the server sends subscription requests to the devices immediately when the patterns are set.

 1. Open the example-app in browser: http://localhost:8082.
 2. Select **Configuration** tab at the top of the page.